What is the Texas Silver-Haired Legislature (TSHL)?

 - To help older Texans know that if they are to become a viable political force, they must become informed and knowledgeable about the issues facing our community, state and nation.

 - To develop a forum for older adults to discuss and debate issues concerning not only their own welfare, but that of others.

 - To educate the Silver-Haired Legislators in their advocacy role in order that they may continue their involvement in legislative matters in their local community.

 - To provide a legislative body in which the Silver-Haired Legislators will have the opportunity to introduce, discuss and pass resolutions dealing with major concerns of our state.

 - To work for the passage in the regular Texas Legislature of those resolutions prioritized by the TSHL.

 Who coordinates the TSHL elections in North Central Texas?

 The Area Agency on Aging of North Central Texas, which is housed within the North Central Texas Council of Governments, coordinates the TSHL election process in the following counties: Collin, Denton, Ellis, Erath, Hood, Hunt, Johnson, Kaufman, Navarro, Palo Pinto, Parker, Rockwall, Somervell, and Wise.
 Four Silver-Haired legislators are elected, each representing more than one county.

-The elections in Dallas County are coordinated by the Area Agency on Aging of Dallas County.
-Their phone number is 214-871-5065.
-The elections in Tarrant County are coordinated by the Area Agency on Aging of Tarrant County.
-Their phone number is 817-258-8081.
+The elections in Dallas County are coordinated by the Area Agency on Aging of Dallas County (214-871-5065), and the elections in Tarrant County are coordinated by the Area Agency on Aging of Tarrant County ( 817-258-8081).